Tesla Model 3 review – an enthusiast's guide to the popular electric car

 Prices, specs and rivals

-Performance models then build on the Model 3’s technical components with a set of 20-inch wheels, bigger brakes, lowered suspension, a carbonfibre lip spoiler and higher top speed.
-For the full ‘Tesla’ feel, both Long Range and Performance models are also able to be fitted with a full white interior, turning the already airy cabin into a sci-fi movie set.
+Performance models then build on the Model 3’s technical components with a new set of 20-inch wheels, bigger brakes, lowered suspension, a carbonfibre lip spoiler and higher 162mph top speed.
+For the full ‘Tesla’ feel, all models are able to be fitted with a white interior, turning the already airy cabin into a sci-fi movie set.